Obituary of Jeanne A. O’Connell | TheUnion.com

 Obituary of Jeanne A. O’Connell

-Recitation of the Rosary will be held at 4 p.m.
-Wednesday, Dec.
-28, 2016 at St. Patrick Church in Grass Valley.
-A Funeral Mass will be held at 11 a.m.
-Thursday, Dec.
-29 at St. Patrick Church with the Committal Ceremony taking place at St. Patrick Catholic Cemetery.
-A reception and lunch will follow for Jeanne’s family and friends at the parish hall.
+A Rosary will be held on December 28 at 4 p.m. at St. Patrick’s Church in Grass Valley; a Funeral Mass will be said on December 29 at 11 a.m. at St. Patrick’s Church.
+Graveside services will follow, with a reception and lunch immediately following in the parish hall.

+Jeanne was born to Thomas J. and Hannah Hall in Marysville on August 17, 1928, and was very proud of her deep roots to the Grass Valley/Nevada City area, as she was a 6th generation native.
+After attending and graduating from Mt.
+Saint Mary’s Academy and Grass Valley High School, she went off to University of California, Berkeley at the age of 16.
+Upon obtaining a Bachelor Degree and a teaching certificate, her first assignment was a high school in Placerville and then she came home to teach at Grass Valley High School, where she taught Latin and English.

+During the school year, another teacher at GVHS, Elmer (Chief) Stevens, introduced his visiting nephew, Kenneth O’Connell, a brash young Air Force Lieutenant, to Jeanne and the rest was history.

 Stories You May Be Interested In